Siddhantsin343/You-Tube-Clone/README.md

 # YouTube Clone

-A YouTube Clone built with React and Vite that allows users to browse trending videos, search for videos, and watch them directly within the application.
+A basic YouTube Clone built with React and Vite as a learning project to understand core frontend concepts such as React components, routing, state management with Redux Toolkit, API integration, search functionality, and responsive UI development.

+This project is intended for educational purposes and focuses on implementing fundamental concepts rather than replicating every feature of YouTube.

 ## 🚀 Features